nautilus-cyberneering/ai_assistant_roadmap/README.md

 # AI assistant public roadmap
-(Based upon GitHub's roadmap readme.md)
+(Based upon GitHub's roadmap readme)

 In this repository, you can find the [official AI-Assistants public product roadmap](https://github.com/Nautilus-Cyberneering/ai_assistant_roadmap/projects/1).
 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
-Have any questions or comments about items on the roadmap let us know.
+Have any questions or comments about items on the roadmap let us know at info@nautilus-cyberneering.de.

-The roadmap repository is for communicating the AI-Assistant's roadmap.
+The roadmap repository is for communicating the AI-Assistant's roadmap and based on our [Vision]().

 Existing issues are currently read-only, and we are locking conversations, as we get started.
 Interaction limits are in place to ensure issues originate from GitHub.
 We’re planning to iterate on the format of the roadmap itself, and we see potential to engage more in discussions about the future of GitHub products and features.
 If you have feedback about this roadmap repository itself, such as how the issues are presented, let us know via email at ai-assistant@nautilus.cyberneering.de.

 ## Guide to the roadmap